5 Flirty Tips That Will Make You Think About The Way You Do Business

 3. They Stay In The Moment

 You can bet that when she’s sipping a light rosé or rich cabernet, she is completely attentive to that glass.
-Much like, when she is working on her business, she is focused and present to one project at a time.
+Much like, when she is working on her business, she is focused on one project at a time.

 Basically, when you multi-task – you get less done.

-In other words, stay in the moment, and enjoy that glass of wine, write that blog, sit in a café, clean the house, make an opt-in, enjoy lunch with a friend, create your course, scroll your social media, or hold a meeting until you have achieved the finished product or goal.
+In other words, stay in the moment, enjoy that glass of wine, write that blog, sit in a café, clean the house, make an opt-in, connect with friends, create your course, until you have achieved the finished product or goal.